Sean Isaacks

 ADDITIONAL CONTRIBUTIONS TO THE MONTEMAR – Nothing yet but there’s still time left.

-WHAT NEEDS TO HAPPEN IN 2024 - Sean heads to the 2024 Montemar with the benefit of being a returner and the handicap difference that comes with it.
+WHAT NEEDED TO HAPPEN IN 2024 – Sean heads to the 2024 Montemar with the benefit of being a returner and the handicap difference that comes with it.
 His handicap for round one will be nearly three times greater than it was a year ago and it will place him in a division where he can do some damage and climb that leaderboard early.
 To really contend for a jacket, Sean needs to put some pressure on his older brother to actually get out and practice golf.
 Justin using his resources, he runs a driving range, and learning to play to his ability, would go a long way towards helping Sean with the much needed scramble points.
 No matter how it plays out, the Isaacks crew seems set up for another great vacation.
 Glad to have Sean back on board!

-ODDS TO WIN – 87-1
+ODDS TO WIN – 94-1

 FUN FACT – Grass Valley, where Sean lives, was one of, if not the top, gold producing towns in all of California during the gold rush.

-LIFETIME POINT TOTAL - 241
+LIFETIME POINT TOTAL - 447.5 (30th)

 JACKETS WON – 0